balinticha/magic-engine/Engine/ECS/Core/Render/shader_writing.md

 # Shader Writing Guide

-This document details how to write HLSL shaders for the **MagicThing** rendering engine.
+This document details how to write HLSL shaders for the **MagicEngine** rendering engine.

 ## 1. Input Layout